 When there is EMI, the function of affected electrical devices can be compromised.
 The compromise can be very minor and unnoticeable or it can be significant.

-Massage Chair Motors
+Massage Chair Motors and Pacemaker

 Our concern in this article is the potential EMI caused by a robotic massage chair for customers implanted with a pacemaker.